Road Trip Iceland Part 2: Golden Circle Tour – Þingvellir, Gullfoss & Geysir

 Our way further on the Golden Circle Tour brought us around the lake Þingvallavatn with a stunning sunset panorama.
-What a highlight on our way to Geysir.
+What a highlight of our way to Geysir.
 After 30-40 minutes including small stops on our way, we reached our final destination of the day: Geysir.
-Right next to the special area around the Great Geysir owned by the people of Iceland, you find a well maintained and basic equipped camp site of Geysir.
-It was not busy at all so we found our private spot for our first night camping under Icelandic sky.
+Right next to the special area around the Great Geysir owned by the people of Iceland, you find a well maintained and basic equipped campsite of Geysir.
+It was not busy at all so we found our private spot for our first-night camping under Icelandic sky.

 Our special tip: There is no entrance fee to pay when entering the hot spring area so a free visit around the clock is possible.
 After setting up our tent and stuff, we decided to discover the surrounding, being excited to see the origin of all geysers worldwide ALONE AT NIGHT.